cado-security/product-help/docs/cado-response/deploy/kubernetes.md

 We are currently working on a method to support containerd Volume acquisitions of containerd based Nodes.

 ## Alternate Collection by using Cado Host
-The Cado platform now supports collections from private cluster and distroless containers.
-We are keen for customer feedback on how to improve this support.
+The Cado platform now supports collections from private cluster and distroless containers, by using a [debug container](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_debug/).

 To acquire:
 - Navigate to ‘Import’ then ‘Cado Host’.
 - Select ‘Kubernetes’ and follow the prompts to acquire.
 Please see our [Knowledge Base](https://cadosecurity.zendesk.com/hc/en-gb/articles/23696755178769-Private-Cluster-and-Distroless-Collections) for more details on how to acquire from private clusters and distroless containers and how the implementation works.